Changissnz/nu_merchant_principal/README.md

 ![image info](./images/ssa2_tab1.PNG)

-**TASK1:** Table detailing the expendable amount of value per each of the five tasks capable by "alliance" factor $F$; 5 x 2.
+**TASK1:** Table detailing the expendable amount of value for each of the five tasks capable by "alliance" factor $F$; 5 x 2.

 ![image info](./images/ssa2_tab2.PNG)